-Washington state’s life science industry is experiencing tremendous growth, with Seattle identified as the fastest emerging biocluster in the nation!
-With over $15.5 billion in equity, debt, M&A and IPO investing since January 2018, Washington’s life science industry is vibrant and poised for additional expansion.
+Washington state’s life science industry is experiencing tremendous growth, with Seattle identified as one of the top bioclusters in the nation!
+With nearly $2.7 billion in equity, debt, M&A and IPO investment capital in 2020 alone, Washington’s life science industry is vibrant and poised for additional expansion.
 We see this growth being led by mission-driven companies, passionate employees, and innovative new partnerships between life science organizations and big tech.

 How many life science job openings are there in Washington state?

 It’s hard to give an exact number because our members are always looking for top talent to join their growing teams of leaders and innovators, but there are usually several hundred postings at any one time.
 Check out the Find Jobs page to begin your job search today!